 I love reading books!
 Especially those, that help me to grow/develop myself as a UX designer.
 Why books - you will ask me since we have so many different and FREE articles and podcasts available online.
 Am I not afraid, that the knowledge inside them is outdated?
 My answer is NO!

-As UX designers, we should constantly deepen our knowledge in areas such as .
+As UX designers, we should constantly deepen our knowledge in areas such as technology, statistics, research, design, and psychology.
 While knowledge about technology or design can actually change quickly, fundamentals of psychology in most cases stay the same.
 Furthermore, books are often updated.
 So before buying them, it is worth checking out in which year their latest version was published.

 I’m also aware, that in the articles and podcasts I can find information on the latest technology, research or trends in design.
 And I don’t have to spend a fortune on this knowledge!
 For books, you have to pay (sometimes a lot) but with the price comes also the quality.

 For example: (hopefully) you can write and publish a blog article in two days (like this one).
 The process of creating books is much longer as the content is more thoughtful, reviewed and edited many times (also when it comes to punctuation and grammar matters).
 Someone puts a lot of effort into publishing a good book to make money on it.
 I read the articles once and forget about them, but when it comes to a good book - I might return to it several times.
 Well, but that’s me, wondering what’s your opinion here!

 Table of Contents:

 1. How to find really good books on UX/UI design?

 1.1.
 The Design of Everyday Things - Don Norman.

 1.2.
 Thinking, Fast and Slow - Daniel Kahneman.

 1.3.
 Rocket Surgery Made Easy - Steve Krug.